The BEST Frisco Texas Pros and Cons for 2025

 1. Excellent Education System

-• Small Class Sizes: With a teacher-student ratio of about 14:1, students benefit from more individualized attention.
+- Small Class Sizes: With a 14:1 student-to-teacher ratio, children receive more individualized attention.

-• Multiple Schools: The district includes 14 high schools, 43 elementary schools, and several middle schools, with more schools being built due to increasing demand.
+- Large Network of Schools: The district has 14 high schools, 43 elementary schools, and more being added to meet growing demand.

 2. Thriving Economy